Q1: Where are your green beans sourced? A: East African, Central and South American regions.

-Q2: What types of coffee beans are available?
-A: We roast Arabica beans.
+Q2: What type of coffee beans do you roast?
+A: Arabica beans.
 Arabica beans are not as harsh tasting as Robusta beans (grown for caffeine).
 Arabica beans will vary in availability due to weather, political climate, etc.

 Q3: How are the coffee beans roasted?
-A: The green coffee beans are roasted using a Sivetz Fluid Bed Roaster.
+A: We air roast coffee with a Sivetz Fluid Bed Roaster.
 Coffee roasting is the “art of unlocking the quality and flavor within each coffee bean.”
 There are two basic methods for roasting coffee beans: Drum Roasting and Fluid Bed.
 Fluid bed roasted coffee has a cleaner and brighter flavor and contains less contaminants than the traditionally drum roasted coffee.
 Fluid bed roasting is a far superior form of roasting.
 Because of the fluid motion formed by the hot air being pumped in, the beans rotate up and down and around in the air flow in the roasting chamber constantly, so that each bean is roasted to exactly the same degree.
 Drum roasters retain the unwanted by-products of chaff, which is roasted along with the beans.
 The smoke produced from the drum can give the beans a burnt after-taste, especially when making a dark roast coffee.

 Q6: How many cups of coffee will I get from a 12oz bag?
 A: Depending on your method of brewing = Approximately 90

 And for the best tasting coffee We recommend grinding the whole beans right before brewing and use non-chlorinated water.

 *Factors that also contribute to the taste of coffee are the soil it’s grown in, the altitude of the farm and climate conditions.